Rio Bravo (film): Plot

 Nathan himself rides into town.
 Stumpy, having old grudges against Nathan for taking his land, threatens to shoot Joe if any trouble starts around the jail.
 In response, Nathan has his saloon musicians repeatedly play "El Degüello", "The Cutthroat Song".
-Colorado realizes the song means Nathan will show no mercy, and warns Chance.
+Colorado realizes the song means Nathan will show no mercy and warns Chance.

-Chance gives Dude back his old guns, some clothes and a black hat he left behind when he became a drunkard.
+Chance gives Dude back his old guns, some clothes, and a black hat he left behind when he became a drunkard.
 Dude also gets a shave, trying to start afresh.
-Unfortunately, Stumpy doesn't recognize Dude when he returns, and shoots at him, shattering Dude's nerves.
+Unfortunately, Stumpy does not recognize Dude when he returns and shoots at him, shattering Dude's nerves.
 The next day, Dude is still shaky and is ambushed by Burdette's men, who threaten to kill him unless Chance lets Joe go.
-Colorado and Feathers distract the men long enough for Chance to get his rifle, and he and Colorado shoot down the men and free Dude.
+Colorado and Feathers distract the men long enough for Chance to get his rifle, and Colorado and he shoot down the men and free Dude.
 Dude thinks about quitting and letting Colorado take his place, but when he hears "El Degüello" being played, he resolves to see the thing through to the end.

 Dude and Chance return to the hotel so Dude can take a bath.
 Burdette's men capture Carlos' wife Consuelo and deliberately make her scream, which lures Dude and Chance into a trap.
 Dude tells Chance to take the men to the jail, under the pretext that Stumpy would let Joe out.
-However, Stumpy opens fire, as Dude secretly predicted.
+Stumpy opens fire, though, as Dude secretly predicted.
 In the chaos, some men drag Dude off to Nathan, who demands a trade–Dude for Joe.
 Chance agrees, but brings Colorado as backup.
-Dude and Joe brawl during the trade, and a firefight ensues.
+Dude and Joe brawl during the trade and a firefight ensues.
 Stumpy throws some sticks of dynamite from the wagons into the warehouse where Burdette and his men are holed up; Chance and Dude detonate them with their guns, abruptly ending the fight.

 With both Burdettes and their few surviving gunmen in jail, Chance finally spends some time with Feathers and admits his feelings for her.
 Colorado volunteers to guard the jail, allowing Stumpy and Dude to enjoy a night out in the town.